Specialised foundation programmes (research)

 Dr Suneil Raju

-Each year is divided into 3 x 4-month rotations.
+Each year is divided into three rotations, each lasting four months.
 The F1 year consists of clinical posts.
-In the F2 year the trainee undertakes clinical training for two of the blocks and spends one 4-month block undertaking an academic medical education placement.
+In the F2 year the trainee undertakes clinical training for two of the blocks and spends one four-month block undertaking an academic medical education placement.
 Trainees undertake a range of duties depending on the time of year, including supervision of anatomy practical classes, demonstration of physiology practicals and clinical skills and small group teaching of clinical skills and tutorial work including the integrated learning activities (ILA).

 Teaching training is provided by the Academic Department of Medical Education.
 All AFP trainees undertake the post graduate certificate in medical education during their foundation training and a project in either medical education research or medical educational development during their AFP year 2.